spotify/proto-registry/README.md

 # Proto registry [![CircleCI](https://circleci.com/gh/spotify/proto-registry.svg?style=svg&circle-token=b6db707b79e5d01a588b64b78fe535ba3e13557c)](https://circleci.com/gh/spotify/proto-registry)

 This is an implementation of a Protobuf schema registry.
 Right now, the implementation is fairly basic and focuses on the documentation aspects of a registry.
+It is used internally at Spotify to power our API documentation for gRPC services.

 ## Docker image